endangereddataweek/endangereddataweek.org/_events/2017-04-20-data-manipulation-with-r.md

 layout: post
 date: "2017-04-20"
 time: "2:00:00 PM"
+excerpt: >
-excerpt: "This hands-on workshop will introduce the basics of tidying data in R. Rather than run the risk of research questions being wedged into a ..."
+  This hands-on workshop will introduce the basics of tidying data in R. Rather than run the risk of research questions being wedged into a ...
 location_city: "University of Nebraska at Omaha"
 location_physical: "Criss Library, rm.
 112"
 title: "Data Manipulation with R"